For years Murray Hartin has been making audiences laugh, cry and visualise the spoken word with his unique style of Australian storytelling.

 A former regular on The John Laws and Alan Jones programs, he has produced a collection of books, DVDs & CDs.

-With The Naked Poets, he performs to sold-out venues at the very popular Tamworth Country Music Festival every year.
+Originally with The Naked Poets,and now with The Four Funny Buggers, he performs to big crowds at the very popular Tamworth Country Music Festival every year.

 Muz can be heard on radio stations across the nation every day and his story "Turbulence" is arguably the most popular spoken word piece since "The Man from Snowy River."